UBCEnvision/UBCEnvision.github.io/_projects/chemecar.md

 specified distance.

 # Our Future
-UBC Chem-E-Car will attend the 2020 Pactific Northwest Regional AlChE Chem-E-Car Competition.
-We aim to place in the Regional Competition and compete at the National AIChE Chem-E-Car Competition in the fall.
+UBC Chem-E-Car will attend the 2021 Pacific Northwest Regional AlChE Chem-E-Car Competition.
 The team strives to design innovative timing mechanisms and power sources, and a unique car every year.
 We hope to continue to do this while teaching others about this technology, and growing as a team.

 # Sponsorship